i-am-arathypm/Master-Java/9/Readme.md

 ## Upcasting
 Upcasting always happens automtically.
-* we can only access methods in parent class.
+* we can only access methods in parent class and overridden methods in childclass.
 * With upcasting, we can create one method which operaters on many subclasses.
 ## Downcasting
 * We should downcast a variable manually.